driesvints/sponsors/README.md

 $client->isViewerSponsoring('driesvints');

 // Is the current authed user sponsoring the laravel organization?
-$client->isViewerSponsoringOrganization('laravel');
+$client->isViewerSponsoring('laravel');

 // Is the current authed user sponsored by driesvints?
 $client->isViewerSponsoredBy('driesvints');

 // Is the current authed user sponsored by the laravel organization?
-$client->isViewerSponsoredByOrganization('laravel');
+$client->isViewerSponsoredBy('laravel');
 ```

-This is a bit the reverse of the examples above this section.
-Because of a limitation on the GitHub GraphQL API, you'll always need to know beforehand if the target is a regular user account or an organization.
+You might be wondering why we're using the "Viewer" wording here.
+"Viewer" is also a concept in the GraphQL API of GitHub.
+It represents the currently authenticated user that's performing the API requests.
+That's why we've decided to also use this terminology in the package's API.

 ### Checking Sponsorships with a Facade